gesslar/glpu/doc/mkdocs/docs/index.md

 The first person to login to the game will become an admin.
 So, you know, be careful with that.
 (You don't really have to be careful, it's your game now, do what you want.)

-## Contributing

-If you would like to contribute to {{ MUD_NAME }}, please feel free to fork the repository and submit a pull request.
-But, keep in mind that {{ MUD_NAME }} is an opinionated fork of LPUniversity and as such, pull requests are subject to review and may be rejected if they do not align with the goals of {{ MUD_NAME }}.

 ## License